Article Overview: Historic Sites In Ohio

 14. Armstrong Air & Space Museum

-The Neil Armstrong Air & Space Museum is a museum located in Wapakoneta, Ohio.
-It’s dedicated to the life and accomplishments of one of my heroes – Astronaut Neil Armstrong who was the first human to walk on the Moon.
+This incredible place is dedicated to the life and accomplishments of Astronaut Neil Armstrong who was the first human to walk on the Moon.
+The museum also celebrates Ohio’s contributions to space exploration and aviation.

 13. Thomas Edison Birthplace Museum

 The Thomas Edison Birthplace Museum is a museum located in Milan, Ohio.
-It’s dedicated to preserving the birthplace and boyhood home of inventor Thomas Edison.
+The museum is housed in the home where Edison was born on February 11, 1847.

 12. National Museum Of The United States Air Force